v3ai/SBM-20-ENDS/readme.md

 one of these models are for the side with the glass end, one is for the side with the metal end.

+UPDATES:

+ok, so it was a good first revision, but some changes are in order.

+to make assembly better I did a test print with a champfer on the end, this made things for cleaning up excess go much better.
+However I may need to widen the base part that fits in a bit more to account for the easier assembly, not sure

+Also, on the metal side I need to make the larger hole a bit taller to account for overprint.